ExplainReduce: Generating global explanations from many local explanations: Introduction

 \section{Introduction}

 Explainable artificial intelligence (XAI) aims to elucidate the inner workings of ``closed-box'' machine learning (ML) models: models that are not readily interpretable to humans.
-As machine learning has found applications in almost all fields, the need for interpretability has likewise led to the use of XAI in medicine \cite{band2023medical}, manufacturing \cite{peng2022industrial} and atmospheric chemistry \cite{seppalainen2023using}, among many other domains.
-In the past two decades, many different XAI methods have been developed to meet the diverse requirements \cite{guidotti2018survey}.
-These methods produce explanations, i.e., distillations of a closed-box model's decision patterns.
-An ideal XAI method should be model-agnostic -- applicable to a wide range of model types -- and its explanations would be succinct, easily interpretable by the intended user, and stable.
-Additionally, such explanations would be global, allowing the user to comprehend the entire mechanism of the model.
-However, producing global explanations is often a challenge.
-For example, if a model approximates a complex function, describing its behaviour may require describing the complex function itself, thereby defeating the purpose of interpretability.

-A common approach to producing model-agnostic explanations is to relax the requirement for explaining the model globally and instead focus on local behaviour \cite{guidotti2018survey}.
+As machine learning has found applications in almost all fields, the need for interpretability has likewise led to the use of XAI in medicine \citep{band2023medical}, manufacturing \citep{peng2022industrial} and atmospheric chemistry \citep{seppalainen2023using}, among many other domains.
+In the past two decades, many different XAI methods have been developed to meet the requirements \citep{guidotti2018survey, dwivedi2023survey} in this diverse set of fields.
+XAI methods typically produce \emph{explanations}, i.e., distillations of a closed-box model's decision patterns.
+These explanations can be divided into two categories by their applicability in the data space (local vs. global) and by their applicability to different ML models (model-specific vs. model agnostic).
+Global explanations approximate the general behaviour of a closed-box model everywhere.
+However, producing such explanations, especially of the model-agnostic variety, is often a challenge: if a model approximates a complex function, describing its behaviour may require describing the complex function itself, thereby defeating the purpose of interpretability.
+Hence, a common approach to producing model-agnostic explanations is to relax the requirement for explaining the model globally and instead focus on local behaviour \citep{guidotti2018survey, mersha2024survey}.
 Assuming a degree of smoothness, approximating the closed-box function in a small neighbourhood is often feasible using simple, interpretable functions, such as sparse linear models, decision trees, or decision rules.